vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 ### Setting up the image repository path

-If you want to use the `Kubernetes: Run` and `Kubernetes: Debug` features then you need to have correctly set the image and repository for your images.
-You can do this via preferences in VS-Code:
+If you want to use the `Kubernetes: Run` and `Kubernetes: Debug` features then you need to have correctly set the user and repository for your images.
+You can do this via preferences in VS Code:

 File > Preferences